react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-layout.md

    npm install react-native-gesture-handler react-native-reanimated
    ```

-   The Drawer supports both Reanimated 1 and Reanimated 2.
-If you want to use Reanimated 2, make sure to configure it following the [installation guide](https://docs.swmansion.com/react-native-reanimated/docs/2.x/fundamentals/installation).
+   The Drawer supports the latest version of Reanimated.
+Make sure to configure it following the [installation guide](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/getting-started).

 2. To finalize installation of `react-native-gesture-handler`, add the following at the **top** (make sure it's at the top and there's nothing else before it) of your entry file, such as `index.js` or `App.js`: